fabgrid/docs/src/fabacademy/week-1/index.md

 ## A note on GIT

-In case the presence of this website on the fabacademy servers doesn't make my proficiency with GIT obvious enough, here's a video demonstrating me using it:
+In case the sole presence of this website on the fabacademy servers doesn't make my proficiency with GIT obvious enough, here's a video demonstrating me using it:

 > TBD: Embed